NiCl2/methylation_array_QC/README.md

 # Epic_methylation_array_QC

-When submitting the command line needs args which are files it will laod into the script

-in the sample sheet test script the arg ois the sample sheet name
+When submitting the sample sheet check needs to have arguments submitted along side, the argument is the "SampleSheet_Name.csv"

-in the technical QC
-args1 = project name
-args2 = "sample sheet name".csv
-args3 = "projectName"_Mset.rdat
-args4 = "projectName"_RGset.rdat
+The Rmd both have parameters that need to be added in the shell script look at which paramters need to be added in the YAML sectio nat the top of the Rmd document

+to submitt the Rmd run this code in the shell

+Rscript -e 'library(rmarkdown);rmarkdown::render("Name_of_Rmd.Rmd", params = list(Name = "Bipolar Study", SampleSheet = "SampleSheet_NCBI.csv", Mset = "NCBI_Mset.rdat", RGset = "NCBI_RGset.rdat"))'